 (2) After normal business hours, the access line

 may be answered by a service or an automated response system, including an answering machine.
 Inquiries received by telephone or e-mail after normal business hours shall be responded to by a trained service representative on the next business day.
 The cable or video provider shall respond to a written billing inquiry within 10 days of receipt of the inquiry.

 (3) Cable or video providers shall provide

 customers seeking non-standard installations with a total installation cost estimate and an estimated date of completion.
-The actual charge to the customer shall not exceed 10% of the estimated cost without the written consent of the customer.
+The actual charge to the customer shall not exceed the estimated cost without the written consent of the customer.

 (4) If the cable or video provider receives

 notice that an unsafe condition exists with respect to its equipment, it shall investigate such condition immediately and shall take such measures as are necessary to remove or eliminate the unsafe condition.
 The cable or video provider shall inform the local unit of government promptly, but no later than 2 hours after it receives notification of an unsafe condition that it has not remedied.